Spirit of the Himalaya

 Amritsar is found in the north of India, in the region of Punjab and close to the border of Pakistan.
 It's close location to Pakistan has lent Amritsar a unique culture which takes aspects from both countries.
 Dating back to 1577 under the rule of Sikh leader Guru Ram Das, Amritsar has a strong heritage, made obvious by spectacular buildings designed in classic Indian style.
 Pale white walls combine with glorious golden domes and towers give an almost mythological feel to Amritsar, and walking through these streets are an excellent introduction to the mysteries, magic and mysticism of a country drenched in history and reverence.

-Later tonight we venture into the city to watch the incredible Palki Ceremony at the city's famous Golden Temple, a Sikh holy shrine and one of India's most breathtaking sights.
+On Day 2, we venture into the city to watch the incredible Palki Ceremony at the city's famous Golden Temple, a Sikh holy shrine and one of India's most breathtaking sights.
 During this atmospheric tradition, the Guru Granth Sahib, or Sikh holy book, is paraded triumphantly through a crowd of worshippers and 'put to bed'.

 We return to the Golden Temple after breakfast this morning, for a guided tour of this fascinating holy site.
 Set on a lake, at the end of an elegant causeway, the temple is an island of tranquillity, with architectural styles drawing from Hindu and Islamic traditions, and pietra dura artwork featuring delicate flower and animal motifs, not unlike the Taj Mahal.
 The gilded dome alone contains 118st of gold, though some estimates put the total amount for the complex at 236st.
 Despite its decadent appearance, the temple also serves humble purposes, earning this stunning monument the reputation as the world's largest soup kitchen, with an estimated 100,000 people fed here daily.